Meet Our Faculty

 Pedagogical Styles: Informal lecture, small group discussions, source-based study, and structured in-class debates

-Historical Areas of Interest: Labor History, Gender History, Gilded Age and Progressive Era in the United States, and the long Civil Rights Era
+• Historical Areas of Interest: Labor History, Women’s History, Gilded Age and Progressive Era in the United States, the long Civil Rights Era, Ancient Rome, Renaissance history, Italian history

 prof-pictureChristina Szilagyi, Adjunct Professor, Email: christinaszilagyi@delta.edu